 - Echo API

 Setting up your Postman app

 In the header of Postman, click the wrench icon and select "Settings" to open the SETTINGS modal.
 You can also use the keyboard shortcut (CMD/CTRL + ,) to open the modal.

 Postman tries to minimize the number of settings you have to change, so some defaults are automatically set.
-However, given the diversity of use cases, if you need to make adjustments, here's how:
+You can customize your settings based on your use case.

 - Trim keys and values in request body: If you’re using the form-data or url-encoded modes to send data to the server, switching this to "ON" will cause any parameters to be trimmed.